-Approval Committee and Date: 06 August 2019 Change approved with effect from: 01 September 2019

-Resulting new version number: 6.2 (2018 intake)
+Approval Committee and Date: 06 August 2019 Change approved with effect from: 01 September 2019 Resulting new version number: 6.2 (2018 intake)

 Changes:

 Current version number: 6.0

-Outline Change Details : Updated part assessment.
-6 to reflect the change to Advanced Equitation to one point of
+Outline Change Details: Updated part assessment. t 6 to reflect the change to Advanced Equitation to one point of

 Material Alteration: No

-Rationale: To reflect the changes to Ad vanced Equitation.
+Rationale: To reflect the changes to Adv vanced Equitation.

-I can confirm that colleagues impacted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report
+I can confirm that colleagues impa entatives have been consulted about this change acted by this change have been consulted se consultations, which will be summarized within the Programme

 Signature: Emma Davies Date : 12/02/19

-Name of Head of Department: I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department Signature: Date: 12/02/19 Pate: 11/03/2019
+present or planned for by the depart

-Signature.
-Date :11/03/2019
+Signature: Date :11/03/2019

 Approval Committee and Date: CVC 2019 02 27

 Change approved with effect from: 01 September 2019

 Resulting new version number: 6.1

 Rationale: After the successful application for University Title, amendments were required to all specifications.

-Material Alteration: Yes and Course Information Sheet amended appropriately: Not required uires the Awarding Body to be amended from Hartpury nded to replace (SW) with (IP) 3.
-Subject Benchmark Change requested by: Academic Registrar CVC approval date: 31 August 2018
+Material Alteration: Yes and Course Information Sheet amended appropriately: Not required

+Outline Change Details: 1.
+Part 1: Basic Data requires the Awarding Body to be amended from Hartpury College to Hartpury University.
+2. Award Titles amended to replace (SW) with (IP) 3.
+Subject Benchmark Statements updated where required.

+Change requested by: Academic Registrar

+CVC approval date: 31 August 2018

-01 September 2018
+Change approved with effect from: 01 September 2018

+New version number: 6.0